ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

   : The rate-limit headers described here are not meant to support
     authorization or other kinds of access controls.

-  Throttling scope:
-  : This specification does not cover the throttling scope,
-    that may be the given resource-target, its parent path or the whole Origin [RFC6454] section 7.

   Response status code:
   : The rate-limit headers may be returned in both
     Successful and non Successful responses.